Sometimes, all it takes is a scary stock rotation to fuel a rally, Jim Cramer says.

 When no money is entering the market, that is when powerful moves in stocks and sectors can occur, Cramer said.
 This happens when investors are reluctant to invest and money is pulled out of the least-exciting groups of stocks and rotated into sexier names with more lift.

 But here is the problem with rotations: without new money flowing in, gains often become zero-sum and can run out of fuel.
-The leaders will lose steam with nothing to drive them higher.
+The leaders will run out of steam with nothing to drive them higher.
 That is when the worst possible rally can occur — a rally in the wrong stocks.

 In Cramer's experience, "wrong stocks" are those that signal a slowdown or recession.
 Areas like food and pharmaceuticals become the new market leaders.